 - Time between sessions (training days/week) – This is the frequency of your training week

-The table below explains on exact sets, reps, rest, load, repetition velocity and frequency in detail.
+The table below explains exact sets, reps, rest, load, repetition velocity, and frequency in detail.
 Please refer to the table if needed

 1 RM- A 1RM, or repetition maximum, is your personal best or the most you can lift once in a single repetition of an exercise.
 Therefore, a 12RM is the most you can lift and successfully perform 12 repetitions with proper form.

 A full article on how to test your 1RM is available on our website.

 Key concepts that you might come across when training or researching exercise programming for beginners would be the following.